How our skin specialists can help treat skin cancer:

 What is the process of treating Skin Cancer?

-For an appointment at Complete Skin Specialists, you will need a referral from your general practitioner.
-Our specialist nurses will triage your referral to ensure you are seen in an appropriate timeframe for your given problem.
-Please ensure you express your concerns to your regular GP if you are anxious about any particular skin lesions.
-They can contact us to arrange an urgent appointment.
+For an appointment, you will need a referral from your GP.
+Our specialist nurses will triage your referral to ensure you are seen in an appropriate timeframe.
+Please ensure you express your concerns to your GP if you are anxious about any particular skin lesions, if they are also concerned, they should prepare an urgent referral or contact us directly to discuss an appointment.